-Trekking is one of the latest trends in global tourism.
+Hiking or trekking is one of the latest trends in global tourism.
 However, walking in Peru is a historical and cultural legacy dating back to the Inca civilization.
 The Incas were pioneers in building and promoting a network of roads.
-Walking and exploring routes have been essential components for understanding the history and culture of the Andes, the Coast, and the Amazon.
+Walking and exploring routes have been essential components for understanding the history and culture in the Andes, the Coast, and the Amazon.

 Currently, trekking in Peru allows travelers and enthusiasts to connect with nature and, at the same time, to revalue the history and importance of the natural and animal richness our country possesses.
 Similarly, trekking as a physical activity has encouraged a reduction in carbon footprint.
 Every year, our country becomes more attractive to the world as it boasts unique natural treasures, the most incredible mountain ranges in Latin America, and the most stunning peaks waiting to be discovered.